sencha/ext-react/CONTRIBUTING.md

 ## Sign the CLA

 Before any contributions can be done, we need you to [sign the Sencha CLA](https://goo.gl/forms/XGj5PlhNUc9suiQE3).
-If you have already signed it for another Sencha open source repository, your good to go.
+If you have already signed it for another Sencha open source repository, you're good to go.

 ## Patches & Enhancements
 Have you found something that you would like to fix.